Neurodivergent Adult Resources

 -

 The Science of Making Friends: Helping Socially Challenged Teens and Young Adults by Elizabeth A. Laugeson, PsyD: If you are struggling with the mechanisms of how to make friends, this is your book.
 Though the book targets parents of teens and young adults, the concepts are universal whether you are 19 or 99.
 The culmination of years of research, this evidence-based approach breaks down complex social behaviors into concrete, easy-to-understand rules and steps.
 Includes a DVD of examples.
+There is also an associated free app: iOS Android

-Work: Resources
+Work: Job Hunting Resources

 -